Demolition looming for building with country music legacy

 ATLANTA (AP) — Thousands of petitioners are hoping to stop the demolition of a downtown Atlanta building where the first country hit song is believed to have been recorded.

-The Atlanta Journal-Constitution reports Fiddlin' John Carson likely recorded "Little Log Cabin in the Lane" in the building in 1923.
+Fiddlin' John Carson likely recorded "Little Log Cabin in the Lane" in the building in 1923, The Atlanta Journal-Constitution reported .

 Information from: The Atlanta Journal-Constitution, http://www.ajc.com